rajatvd/rajatvd.github.io/_posts/2018-07-17-Exploring-Adversarial-Reprogramming.md

 * Run CIFAR train set through ResNet.
 * Get a histogram of ImageNet labels for each CIFAR label.
 * Map each ImageNet label to the CIFAR label with the highest value.
+* For example, let's look at the ImageNet label _goldfish_.
+After passing the CIFAR training set through the model, let's say 10 trucks were classified as goldfish, 200 birds, 80 airplanes, etc. (these numbers are just examples).
+Suppose the 200 birds is the largest number of a single CIFAR class which was classified as _goldfish_.
+I then choose to map the _goldfish_ output to the CIFAR label _bird_.
+This is the greedy part - I map the ImageNet label $y$ to that CIFAR label which was classified as $y$ the most often (in the training set).
+I repeat this process for all 1000 ImageNet labels.

 To train the program with a multiple label mapping, I added the output probabilities of the multiple ImageNet labels corresponding to each CIFAR-10 label to get a set of 10 probabilities corresponding to each CIFAR label.
 I then used the negative log likelihood loss on these probabilities.
 Before going to the multi label mapping, I also trained an arbitrary 10 label mapping for ResNet 18 on CIFAR.
 It achieved a test accuracy of about __61.84%__ after 35 epochs.
 I then trained the same ResNet using the above greedy multi-label mapping with the same training parameters.
 It achieved a test accuracy of __67.63%__ after just 16 epochs.